lazywithclass/project-lamp/website/book/chapter2.markdown

   env  :: Env ValueD
 }%}

-A `Closure` is the result of evaluating a function.
-The benefit of representing function values in this way is that we don't immediately have to appeal to the built-in functions of a given language and instead are able to evaluate them in whatever we please.
+A `Closure` is the result of evaluating a function, which we represent here as a record with three fields: `var`, `body` and `env`.
+The benefit of representing function values in this way is that we no longer have to rely on PureScript's built-in functions, allowing us to evaluate functions in our own way and return more a specific representation of their values.

 ## Exercises:
 For this chapter's exercises, we will translate `interp` into a new interpreter that incoprorates the `Closure` type.
 This requires a few changes to several functions and our definition of `Value`: